 This is the guy you want out first:

 When you get the pin out, here’s what the hammer will look like:

 Again, gently tap it out.
 The pins don’t require a ton of force to push them out of the gun.
 The trigger pivot pin holds in the trigger and the disconnector.
-Both of these parts will fall out when you remove the punch: don’t be alarmed.
+Both of these parts will fall out when you remove the punch, so don’t be alarmed.
 Again, don’t remove any springs.
-We can work around them.
+It is best to work around them.